comunica/Article-SSWS2020-AMF/content/problem-statement.md

     In experiments by Vander Sande et al., the HTTP bandwidth was set to a realistic 1Mbps.
     However, there is still an open question as to what extent different rates have an impact on the importance of AMF.
 5. {:#question-inband}
-    **How is query throughput improved by adding AMF metadata in-band of TPF HTTP responses?**
+    **How is query throughput improved by adding AMF metadata in-band to TPF HTTP responses?**
     <br />
-    In previous work, AMF metadata was always included out-of-band to TPF response, behind a link that clients should follow.
+    In previous work, AMF metadata was always included out-of-band of TPF responses, behind a link that clients should follow.
     This opens the question as to whether moving AMF metadata _in-band_ and increasing the size of these responses